Skip to content

 Have you heard of a former date dying?
 How did you react?

-One response to “When a former date passes on”
+1 thought on “When a former date passes on”

-1. Nancy Avatar
+1. Nancy says:

 Yes.
 About 15 years ago I dated and loved a brilliant bipolar gentleman for almost five years.
 I loved his up moods and we had a great time together traveling, talking, laughing.
 Last year I learned, ironically from my ex husband, that he had completed an assisted suicide surrounded by dear friends who were singing hymns.
 I suppose it’s understandable that he did not include me in that esteemed group although I would love to know his reason for that exclusion.